-Table 10-2 (Cont.)
-Upgrading the OpenVMS Operating System
+Table 10-2 Upgrading the OpenVMS Operating System

-Step Action 4 Run AUTOGEN on each node that boots from that system disk.
+Step Action 1 Back up the system disk.
+2 Perform the update procedure once for each system disk.
+3 Install any mandatory updates.
+4 Run AUTOGEN on each node that boots from that system disk.
 5 Run the user environment test package (UETP) to test the installation.
 6 Use the OpenVMS Backup utility to make a copy of the new system volume.